postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ---

 You can request edit access to a team member's personal or private collection, API, or monitor.
-You will need a link to the API or collection, or have access to it in Postman.
+You will need a link to the collection, API, or monitor, or have access to it in Postman.
 When you submit a request, the owner will receive a notification prompting them to choose whether to grant you the role.

 - [Requesting access to collections](#requesting-access-to-collections)
     - [Requesting editor role on a collection](#requesting-editor-role-on-a-collection)